On Her Mark, LLC

 What the cards tell us is that the love for playing sports transcended the societal rules that told women they should not compete.
 Most of the background pictures on this web page are from vintage cards.
 A few key examples are:

-Babe Didrikson, whose driving goal was to be the best athlete in the world, despite that the overwhelming message was to be lady-like and not athletic.
-Her crowning achievements included being a three-time track and field Olympic medalist in 1932 (two Gold and a tie that led to Silver), setting world records, and being a co-founder of the Ladies Professional Golf Association.
+Babe Didrikson, whose driving goal was to be the best athlete in the world, despite the overwhelming message to be lady-like and not athletic.
+Her crowning achievements included being a three-time track and field Olympic medalist in 1932 (two gold and a tie that led to silver), setting world records, and being a co-founder of the Ladies Professional Golf Association.

-Althea Gibson's talent on the tennis court transcended racism in the 1950's.
-She went from playing on courts that didn't allow "colored" people within their fences to becoming number one in the tennis world; winning the French Open, Wimbledon, and the US Open (1956, 1957, 1958 respectively).
+Althea Gibson's talent on the tennis court transcended racism in the 1950s.
+She went from playing on courts that didn't allow "colored" people within their fences to becoming the number one tennis player in the world; winning the French Open, Wimbledon, and the US Open (1956, 1957, 1958 respectively).
 While she downplayed being an activist, she was the first female African American player to break the color barrier.

-These rarely seen cards tell their stories in a way that many people have never seen before.
+These rarely seen cards tell their stories in ways that many people have never seen before.
 Cards were a collectible medium and one of the few paper sources that showed women in sports, outside of the scarce newspaper article or promotional poster.

-The women on these cards can and will be role models to our young girls.
+The women on these cards can be role models to our young girls today.
 They can teach them to dream big, to never give up, and to work towards what they know they can be.
-The promotion of women's sports has been a driving force and these cards provide both a focus and a medium.
+The promotion of women's sports has been our driving force and these cards provide both a focus and a medium.
 They tell the historical story in a fascinating and fun way.